 Jack is an equity member in the accounting firm of Dermody, Burke & Brown, CPAs, LLC, headquartered in Syracuse, N.Y.
 He has over 40 years of audit and accounting experience and has developed a wide range of industry specialties.
 Currently, he serves as the firm’s chief financial officer.
 He has also served as a member of the firm’s Executive Committee and was the head of the Quality Assurance Committee.

 Ruth J. Colvin is the founder of Literacy Volunteers of America (LVA), which she started in 1962.
 In 2002, Literacy Volunteers of America merged with Laubach Literacy to become ProLiteracy.
-Ruth is an honorary member of the board of directors of Literacy New York and a member of the board of directors and a tutor at Literacy Volunteers of Greater Syracuse.
+Ruth is an honorary member of the board of directors of Literacy New York and a member of the board of directors and a tutor at Literacy CNY

 She received the Presidential Medal of Freedom in 2006, the nation’s highest civilian award.
 She was also inducted into the National Women’s Hall of Fame in 1993 and received the U.S. President’s National Volunteer Action Award in 1987.
 She is the author of

-Tutor 8th edition, READ, I Speak English 5th edition, A Way With Words, and In the Beginning Was the Word.
+Tutor 8th edition, READ, I Speak English 5th edition, A Way With Words, In the Beginning Was the Word, and My Travels Through Life, Love, and Literacy.
 She holds a bachelor’s degree from Syracuse University and nine Honorary Doctor of Humane Letters degrees.

-Denine leads strategic development and execution of national, regional and local philanthropy-related programs and initiatives for Dollar General’s 15,500+ store communities, corporate headquarters and distribution center network.
+Denine leads strategic development and execution of national, regional, and local philanthropy-related programs and initiatives for Dollar General’s 17,000+ store communities, corporate headquarters, and distribution center network.
 In her role, she oversees corporate and Foundation giving, in-kind donations, employee engagement, and cause marketing partnerships.

 As a frontline ambassador for Dollar General’s mission of Serving Others, she works to enhance employee pride and consumer affinity through philanthropic partnerships.
 In addition to traditional corporate and foundation philanthropy, Denine is also responsible for disaster relief efforts and the company’s Employee Assistance Foundation.

-Under her leadership, the Dollar General Literacy Foundation has flourished as a national thought leader and has invested more than $160 million in programs that have helped more than 10 million individuals learn to read, prepare for the high school equivalency or learn English.
+Under her leadership, the Dollar General Literacy Foundation has flourished as a national thought leader and has invested more than $203 million in programs that have helped more than 14.8 million individuals learn to read, prepare for the high school equivalency test, or learn English.

 Denine has 20 years of experience in corporate philanthropy.
-She currently serves as chairman of the board for ProLiteracy Worldwide and as a director on the Nashville Public Library, Nashville Public Television, and Governor’s Books from Birth Foundation boards.
+She currently serves as a director on the Nashville Public Library, Nashville Public Television, and Governor’s Books from Birth Foundation boards.

 David J. Rosen

 David was executive director of the Adult Literacy Resource Institute at the University of Massachusetts in Boston—a greater Boston adult education professional development and training center—from 1986 to 2003.
-Since then, David has worked as an independent consultant and has recently provided education and evaluation services to World Education’s Education Tech Center, Jobs For the Future on competency based higher education, TERC as an evaluator of the Massachusetts SABES adult basic education mathematics professional development center, and Essential Education developing an online guide to blended learning for adult educators.
+Since then, David has worked as an independent consultant and has recently provided education and evaluation services to World Education’s Education Tech Center, Jobs For the Future on competency based higher education, and TERC as an evaluator of the Massachusetts SABES adult basic education mathematics professional development center.
+He developed online guides to blended learning for adult educators for New Readers Press and for Essential Education.
 He is the moderator of two U.S. Department of Education-sponsored LINCS communities of practice: Integrating Technology and Program Management.
 He is also a co-moderator of Adult Educators Using Facebook for Education (AEFE) as well as an online group focusing on competency-based/proficiency-based adult education.

 Steve Toy is COO at Memrise, a language learning platform that helps people acquire a language so they can interact with the world around them.
 Steve has made adult literacy the primary cause that he supports with his time and resources for the past 20 years.
 In the mid-90s, Steve was asked to join the board of Vision Literacy, a program he remains connected to despite several moves around the country.